CppHotReload/Lumberyard/README.md

 #include <AzCore/Serialization/EditContext.h>
 ```

-If you move to the PCH file, StdAfx.h the following includes files as follows
+If you move to the PCH file, StdAfx.h, the following includes files as follows
 ```
 ...